flare-foundation/docs/docs/tech/glossary.md

 Songbird { #songbird }
 : Flare's [canary network](#canary_network), launched in September 2021.

-State Connector { #state_connector }
+Flare Connector { #data_connector }
 : Piece of the Flare network that keeps track of the state of other networks, facilitating the implementation of advanced mechanisms like the FAssets.
-The State Connector uses several independent Attestation Providers that are rewarded for providing correct information.
-[Read more...](state-connector.md)
+The Data Connector uses several independent Attestation Providers that are rewarded for providing correct information.
+[Read more...](data-connector.md)

 Stablecoin { #stablecoin }
 : A cryptocurrency whose value is pegged to the value of another currency.